 Extra Gear I Have For The Sony A7r

-Metabones Canon EF Lens to Sony NEX Smart Adapter, Mark III - This adapter allows me to use all my Canon Lenses on the Sony A7r.
+Metabones Canon EF Lens to Sony NEX Smart Adapter, Mark III (Amazon link) - This adapter allows me to use all my Canon Lenses on the Sony A7r.
 Very useful and good enough of a device until Sony comes out with more lenses.
 Only real draw back is the autofocus is very slow.
 You can see my complete review of this on my Metabones Review Page.

-Gariz Genuine Leather XS-WB3 Camera Hand Strap - This is a leather hand / wrist strap I recently ordered.
+Gariz Genuine Leather XS-WB3 Camera Hand Strap (Amazon link) - This is a leather hand / wrist strap I recently ordered.
 I really like it.
 Since the camera is so small and light I feel like a traditional DSLR camera strap is overkill.
 This works great.

 Sony A7r Landscape Photography Review